Data Machine User Documentation

 - Batch execution: Jobs support parent-child relationships via

-datamachine_update_job_status), and links jobs to logs and processed items for auditing.
+datamachine_update_job_status), and link jobs to logs and processed items for auditing.

 Admin Interface